nushisushi/terret-content-workflow/README.md

 Why CROs Need More Than an LLM on Top of Their Revenue Data
 ```

-This project does not call a live LLM API, send real Slack/email notifications, authenticate reviewers, or publish to a real CMS yet.
+This project does not call a live LLM API, send real Slack/email messages, authenticate reviewers, or publish to a real CMS yet.
 The goal here was to show the workflow shape, the handoff between artifacts, and the human approval gate.
+For the local prototype, the notification step is modeled as a generated Markdown file that contains the same information I would send through Slack, email, or a webhook in production.

 ## How to Run It

-From the repo root, generate the idea brief, draft, and review packet:
+From the repo root, generate the idea brief, draft, review packet, and reviewer notification:

 ```powershell
 python src/run_workflow.py